northstack/documentation/src/articles/cli/reference/app/index.md

 ---
-title: "NorthStack CLI app Commands"
+title: 'NorthStack CLI app Commands'
-related: ["/cli/"]
+related: ['/cli/']
 description: "In this section, you'll find commands that are used for managing NorthStack apps."
-type: "archive"
+type: 'archive'
 ---

 # app